pushpakGD/pushpakGD/README.md

 👦🏻 **About Me**: Passionate data enthusiast with an analytical mindset.
-I thrive on solving real-world challenges through data analysis and have a penchant for uncovering hidden insights.
 - I have a keen interest in working with data-related technologies and solutions
 - I mainly work with: Python (Pandas, Numpy, Matplotlib, Scikit learn), Visualization platforms, git, SQL.
 - I really enjoy working with machine learning problems